FairRootGroup/DDS/README.md

 ### clang-format on macOS

-[LLVM binary builds](http://releases.llvm.org/download.html) An LLVM version 14.0.4 should be used: [llvm release 14.0.4](https://github.com/llvm/llvm-project/releases/tag/llvmorg-14.0.4)
+[LLVM binary builds](http://releases.llvm.org/download.html) An LLVM version 15.0.7 should be used: [Download](https://github.com/llvm/llvm-project/releases/tag/llvmorg-15.0.7)

 ### devtools-3 on CentOS